 On-premises SQL Server.
 The source data is located in a SQL Server database on premises.
 To simulate the on-premises environment, the deployment scripts for this architecture provision a virtual machine in Azure with SQL Server installed.
 The Wide World Importers OLTP sample database is used as the source database.

 External data.
 A common scenario for data warehouses is to integrate multiple data sources.
 This reference architecture loads an external data set that contains city populations by year, and integrates it with the data from the OLTP database.
 You can use this data for insights such as: "Does sales growth in each region match or exceed population growth?"

 Ingestion and data storage

 Blob Storage.
-Blob storage is used as a staging area for the source data before loading it into SQL Data Warehouse.
+Blob storage is used as a staging area for the source data before loading it into Azure Synapse.

-Azure SQL Data Warehouse.
-SQL Data Warehouse is a distributed system designed to perform analytics on large data.
+Azure Synapse.
+Azure Synapse is a distributed system designed to perform analytics on large data.
 It supports massive parallel processing (MPP), which makes it suitable for running high-performance analytics.

 Azure Data Factory.
 Data Factory is a managed service that orchestrates and automates data movement and data transformation.
 In this architecture, it coordinates the various stages of the ELT process.